-Essential items for an individual to establish his/her basic living arrangement include such items as a bed, table, chairs, window blinds, eating utensils, and food preparation items.
-Diversional or recreational items such as televisions, cable TV access, Internet access, or VCR/DVD's are not considered furnishings.
+Essential items for an individual to establish his/her basic living arrangement includes such items as a bed, table, chairs, window blinds, eating utensils, and food preparation items.)
+Diversional or recreational items such as televisions, cable TV access or VCR/DVD's are not considered furnishings.